Malavas: Present-day Madhya Pradesh

-Although the region that ultimately came to be known as Malwa included the Ujjain, the post-Gupta records distinguish between the territory of the Malavas and the region around Ujjain.
+Although the region that ultimately came to be known as Malwa included Ujjain, the post-Gupta records distinguish between the territory of the Malavas and the region around Ujjain.
 Banabhatta's Kadambari (7th century) describes Vidisha in present-day eastern Malwa as the capital of the Malavas, and Ujjayini (Ujjain) in present-day western Malwa as the capital of the distinct Avanti kingdom.
 This Malava king was defeated by the Pushyabhuti king Rajyavardhana around 605 CE, as attested by Banabhatta's Harshacharita as well as the Pushyabhuti inscriptions.
 The distinction between these Malava and Ujjain regions is also found in the writings of the 9th century Muslim historian Al-Baladhuri, who states that Junayd, the Arab governor of Sindh, raided Uzain (Ujjain) and al-Malibah (Malava) around 725 CE.

-From 10th century onward, historical records use the term "Malavas" to refer to the Paramaras, who ruled the present-day Malwa region.
+From the 10th century onward, historical records use the term "Malavas" to refer to the Paramaras, who ruled the present-day Malwa region.
 It is probable that the Paramaras were descended from the ancient Malavas.
-Though they came to be called "Malavas" after they started ruling the Malwa region named after the ancient Malavas.
-In the Yadava-prakasha's Vijayanti (c.
+However, they came to be called "Malavas" after they started ruling the Malwa region, which was named after the ancient Malavas.
+In the kayastha-prakasha's Vijayanti (c.
 11th century), Avanti (the area around Ujjain) and Malava are stated to be identical.
 Thus, it appears that the present-day definition of Malwa became popular in the later half of the 10th century.

-Malava era
+Malavagan era

 The era, which later became known as the Vikrama Samvat is associated with the Malavas.
-Initially it was mentioned as the Krita era and then as the Malava era.
-Most probably this era was mentioned as the Vikrama era for the first time in the Dholpur stone inscription of Chahamana ruler Chandamahasena in 898 CE.
+Initially it was mentioned as the Krita era and then as the Malavagans era.
+Most probably this era was mentioned as the Vikrama era for the first time in the Dholpur stone inscription of Chaitravamasakulam ruler Chaitarmahasena in 898 CE.